 Who: Being an attorney is not required!
 Our court tour guides come from many different backgrounds including bankers, probation officers, paralegals, former teachers, and other civic-minded adults interested in sharing our judicial system with students.
 All are welcome!

 When: Tours are offered every Tuesday, Wednesday, and Thursday during the school year (late September through early June).
 Court Tour Guides are asked to commit at least one morning (8:30-noon) per month.

 Read more about Courthouse Experience tours.

-Interesting in volunteering as a Tour Guide and were unable to join us at the Orientation?
-No problem!
-Please send an email to Mackendree Thompson at email@example.com, and we will set you up to shadow a veteran tour guide.
+Interesting in volunteering as a Tour Guide?
+Please send an email to Mackendree Thompson at firstname.lastname@example.org, and we will set you up to shadow a veteran tour guide.